 A full semester of supervised student teaching in an appropriate school setting under the direction of a cooperating teacher and a college supervisor.
 Conferences and seminars required.
 Prerequisite: Senior classification, a 2.5 cumulative average, recommendation of the advisor, and application to the approval of the Teacher Education Council, S-U grading.
-(Offered only in Evening and Graduate Studies.)
+(Offered only in Division of Distance and Online Education.)